 We always have an eye on the weather especially wind which of course we get our fair share of.
 You can see the monthly wind strengths and direction here:

 and for the next 7 days it might do something like this:

 These are nautical forecasts hence the wave height.
 We’ve got to be really careful when the wind is from the East through to South.
 Being on top of the cliffs means we’re in the wind compression zone which can see winds 50% stronger than forecast over the open water.

-Another major factor is lightening.
-We see quite a few storms track up the channel bringing lightening very close to the site.
+Another major factor is lightning.
+We see quite a few storms track up the channel bringing lightning very close to the site.
 Much of the rest of Kent can be totally unaffected at least it seems that way.
-It’s quite common for one of the PCs to be displaying real-time lightening data such as that below:
+It’s quite common for one of the PCs to be displaying real-time lightning data such as that below: